kaankoca-debug/kaankoca-debug.github.io/AP_Topics.md

 - Removes the item at index i in aList and shifts to the left any values at indices greater than i.
 The length of aList is decreased by 1.
 - In this example I removed a value from aList.

+## **Binary Search:**
+Binary search is one of the searching types in coding when the list or array values that are numbers are in proper order.

+**NO ORDER = NO BINARY SEARCH**

+**Example:**

+      let userID: [Int] = [2, 5, 8, 12, 16, 23, 29, 34, 49, 58, 68, 74, 93]
+      let target: Int = 74
+      func search(_ array:[Int], _ target:Int) -> Int {
+    var start: Int = 0
+    var end: Int = array.count - 1
+    var mid: Int = (start+end)/2

+    while true{
+        if array[mid] == target{
+            return mid
+        }
+        else if array[mid] < target{
+            start = mid + 1
+        }
+        else if array[mid] > target{
+            end = mid - 1
+        }
+        mid = (start+end)/2
+          }
+      }
+      print(search(userID, target))

+In this example of a program that does binary search the target is 74.
+The function search first creates a start and end value which is then used to find the mid value which is the midpoint of the start and the end.
+Then if the midpoint value of the array is equal to the target then the target has been found.
+But if the value is higher, then the lower parts are deleted by adding 1 to the midpoint and equaling it as the new start.
+If the target value is lower than the midpoint value, the mid is decreased by 1 and the new end value becomes this.

+## **Calling Procedures**
+Some procedures need some input values to be entered when they are called.
+So while calling procedures you need to enter the needed values for the function to work.
+Some procedures need strings, some need integers.
+It changes with the procedure.

+**WRONG DATA TYPE ENTERED WHILE CALLING A FUNCTION = ERROR**

+**Example:**

+      let userID: [Int] = [2, 5, 8, 12, 16, 23, 29, 34, 49, 58, 68, 74, 93]
+      let target: Int = 74
+      func search(_ array:[Int], _ target:Int) -> Int {
+      ...
+          }
+      }
+      print(search(userID, target))

+In this example there is a function named search.
+This function asks for an “array” which can consist of integer values because of the [Int] and a “target” value which too can be an integer only.
+After the function has been called, an integer value can be an output because of the -> Int.

+When we move to the calling part of the function which was print(search(userID, target)).
+There is no need to write like array:aaaa or target:bbbb because I used _ and _ while creating the function at the start so the user can only write aaaa or bbbb.